-Your current situation can be depicted as "Duration" transforming into "Before Completion".
+Your current situation can be depicted as "Opposition" transforming into "Biting Through".

-In front of you lies "Thunder" which transforms into "Fire".
-That means that movement, initiative, and action are being transformed into brightness and warmth.
-Behind you lies "Wind" which transforms into "Water".
-That means that penetration and following are being transformed into danger and the unknown.
+In front of you lies "Fire", representing brightness and warmth.
+Behind you lies "Lake" which transforms into "Thunder".
+That means that joy, pleasure, and attraction are being transformed into movement, initiative, and action.

 The Situation